Key facts

 Course structure

-To complete the Graduate Certificate of Health Economics students must attain 4 credit points.
+To complete the Graduate Certificate of Health Economics, you must pass 4 credit points.
+This includes:

 Trimester 1